MicrosoftDocs/power-pages-docs/power-pages-docs/configure/bootstrap-version-5.md

   - bap-template
 ---

-# Enable Bootstrap version 5 in your environment
+# Create new sites with Bootstrap version 5

 [Bootstrap version 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) offers new features, like CSS Flexbox and responsive layout that make creating more responsive customized Power Pages sites even easier.